-Omar Khadr payment, apology is ‘odious,’ Conservatives say
+Conservatives denounce $10-million payment to Omar Khadr

 Last March, Public Safety Minister Ralph Goodale issued an apology and compensation package to three Muslim Canadian men – Abdullah Almalki, Ahmad Abou-Elmatti and Muayyed Nureddin.
 They had been tortured and held for months in Syria and Egypt, suspected of links to terrorism.

 A decade ago, they each filed $100-million lawsuits against Ottawa but halted their legal proceedings to allow former Supreme Court justice Frank Iacobucci to conduct an internal inquiry.
-Mr. Iacobucci ruled in 2008 that Canadian officials were indirectly responsible for their torture.
+Mr. Iacobucci ruled in 2008 that Canadian officials were indirectly responsible for their torture because of the assistance provided by security agencies.

 With files from Steven ChaseReport Typo/Error